 You can avoid this dilemma by blocking your time.
 Decide the hours of the day that are most suitable for you to study, and inform your family and friends that you will not be available during this time.
 Before you sit on the study table, let everyone around you know this explicitly.
 If they wish well for you, they will not even roam around your room.

 In the end, I just want you to know that nothing that I have mentioned above is impossible.
 You are the master of your life.
 You can definitely get that rank you are thriving for.
 If you are preparing for NEET at home that does not mean your chances are low.
 You have got this and I am rooting for you.
-I am waiting for you to get good rank in the NEET exam.
+I am waiting for you to get a good rank in the NEET exam.
 Go for it.

 Doctor (MBBS from RNT Medical College, Udaipur)